 I would recommend you to start with Free WordPress Theme.
 You don’t need to invest in a paid theme to make your first dollar in affiliate marketing.

-When you start making money online, this is where you start to invest in much better theme to increase conversion rate and make it look more professional.
+When you start making money online, this is where you start to invest in a much better theme to increase the conversion rate and make it look more professional.

 Create a website is just the first step for affiliate marketing.
-You are pretty much set and on track of publishing your new website now.
+You are pretty much set and on track to publishing your new website now.

 I hope you learn something new about how to create a website from scratch.

-Leave a comment below if you have any question or doubt!
+Leave a comment below if you have any questions or doubt!